-The Dutch city of Leiden that this collection is named after was where the geometric De Stijl art movement was born.
+The Dutch city of Leiden that this collection is named after was where the geometric De Stijl (de-stile) art movement was born.
 Not surprisingly, the most popular display of the Leiden collection is the geometric five-stone pattern or the random layout.
 This stone family is a unique favorite!

 - Cambridge Blend

 This five-stone pattern works with our pavers that have a 12″ module such as our entire Granite Stone line as well as our Leiden Collection.
 It uses 41% Arena Stone, 27% Plaza Stone, 18% Park Stone, 9% Holland Stone, and 5% Half Holland Stone.